-Since Angels rescued Jean-Pascal’s business back in the day, he’s been paying you back with this elegant top-shelf Cab.
-Made from the finest grapes in Chile’s Cabernet paradise, the Maule Valley.
+Since Angels rescued Jean-Pascal’s business back in the day, he’s been paying you back with this elegant Cab that's made from the finest grapes in Chile’s Cabernet paradise, the Maule Valley.

-Matured to perfection in JP’s obscenely expensive French oak barrels, this is definitely a wine to impress your obscenely posh dinner-party mates.
+Matured to perfection in JP’s plush French oak barrels, this is definitely a wine to impress your dinner party guests.

 - Luca left the humdrum of corporate winemaking to make exciting wines just like this.
 He says, if left to nature, vineyards have personalities that shine through in their wines.
 Soil, location, even the local weather, make each vintage unique.